ChyuuMC/chyuumc.github.io/_posts/2022-10-01-travel-cz-train.markdown

 #### České Dráhy

 The most common one is, České Dráhy, a Czech national transport carrier.
-You can fin them on their website [here](https://www.cd.cz/en/default.htm) or for easy access, you can download their app called Můj vlak (My train) [here] (https://www.cd.cz/typy-jizdenek/jak-koupit-jizdenku/-26327/).
+You can fin them on their website [here](https://www.cd.cz/en/default.htm) or for easy access, you can download their app called Můj vlak (My train) [here](https://www.cd.cz/typy-jizdenek/jak-koupit-jizdenku/-26327/).
 Both of them offers Czech and English language options.
 You can also check your train schedule and your train’s platform numbers in the app and the website.
 When you purchase from their website or their application, You can have free reservation option depending on your train.
 Reservations will be useful if you are travelling on crowded hours from Prague to Hradec such as on Sunday nights.

 Don’t forget to take advantage of their **student discount** option on both their website and application!
 At the “Passengers” section, choose **Junior 18-25 years** and **ISIC card** options.
 You must have a valid (unexpired) ISIC (International Student Identity Card) and be less than 26 years old.
 Once you are on the train, train conductor will ask you for your purchased ticket and your ISIC so make sure you bring your ISIC along with you everywhere you travel.
 With ISIC, you will get 50% discount on all Czech train and bus tickets.